londonhackspace/acnode-cl/README.md

 ## Regular ACNode (0)

-When a card is presented and held, the tool is activated, provided the card has access to this particular tool.
+Provided that a card known to the system is presented, and it has access to this particular tool, the relay is active as long as the card is on the reader.

 ## Doorbot (1)

-Activates the tool if any known card is presented.
+Provided that a card known to the system is presented, the relay is activated for `KEEP_OPEN_MILISECONDS` (1.5 seconds).

 ## Doorbot with access control (2)

-Activates the tool if a card with access is presented.
+Provided that a card known to the system is presented, and it has access to this particular tool (door), the relay is activated for `KEEP_OPEN_MILISECONDS` (1.5 seconds).

 ## Audit only (3)

-When any known card is presented and held, the tool is activated (no access control -- logging only).
+Provided that a card known to the system is presented, the relay is active as long as the card is on the reader.
+This is used primarily for logging what user was using a tool at what time.

 # To use the button menu: